radenaf/Raden-s-Biotech-Personal-News-Digest/README.md

 # Raden's-Biotech-Personal-News-Digest
-A curated collection of genomics, sequencing, and AI in biotechnology papers with critical summaries and personal commentary.
+A curated collection of genomics, sequencing, and AI in biotechnology papers with summaries and personal commentary.

 Final-year Molecular Biology undergraduate from Malaysia.